 In 2020, Josh embarked on a new musical endeavour under the name, Almanac.
-To hear all the latest updates from Almanac, hit follow in any of these places: Facebook, Instagram and Twitter.
-You can also sign up to the mailing list and become a patron.
+To hear all the latest updates from Almanac, hit follow on Facebook, Instagram or Twitter.
+You can also sign up to the mailing list or become a patron.

-On 25th April, he released his second single, Voicething, available to stream and view:
+On 25th April 2020, he released Voicething, available to stream and view:

-On 6th June, he released his third single, A Whispered Word, available to stream and view:
+On 6th June 2020, he released A Whispered Word, available to stream and view:

-On 25th July, he released his fourth single, a cover of Earth, Wind & Fire’s That’s the Way of the World:
+On 25th July 2020, he released a cover of Earth, Wind & Fire’s That’s the Way of the World:

-This formed the final single of his debut EP, Silk River, available to stream here.
+This formed the final track of his debut EP, Silk River, available to stream here.

-And on 4th December, he released another single, Ikon, available to stream and view:
+And on 4th December 2020, he released Ikon, available to stream and view:

 THE VOX ALBUM